 - Diocesan Safe Environment Training Program

 - Diocesan Safe Drivers Training Program

-- DCFS & C.A.N.T.S Background check.
+- DCFS CANTS Background check.

-Each family needs to add volunteer hours onto their family participation index card when they have completed an activity or task.
+We will be utilizing SignUp.com for organizing volunteers for parish and school events throughout the year.
+This site will automatically track volunteer hours for individuals for events that are published on SignUp.
+For other events or activities that are not tracked on SignUp, please add volunteer hours onto your family participation index card.
 This will ensure credit to your family's total for time volunteered.
 Volunteer hours will be reviewed at the end of each quarter.
-Please remember that it is your responsibility to fill out the parent participation card for credit.
+Please remember that it is your responsibility to track your number of hours.
 The parent participation box is located outside the school office.